A frequency resolved atlas of the sky in continuous gravitational waves: Results

+The results in \cite{lvc_O3_allsky2} cover a much broader spin-down range than our search.
+They exclude neutron stars with ellipticities larger than $10^{-6}$ within a few kiloparsecs, motivating a search like ours for lower ellipticity sources.
+We accomplish this with a spindown range that covers ellipticities as high as $10^{-7}$, while improving the sensitivity of the search.

+The atlas is made possible due to our rigorous analytical upper limit procedure \cite{universal_statistics}.
+The analytical formula is required to efficiently produce billions of individual upper limits, and the statistical rigor is a necessity to ensure that any subset of results is individually valid regardless of any peculiarities in the distribution of underlying data.
+In contrast, many searches \cite{lvc_O3_allsky2,LIGOScientific:2021jlr, keith_review, EatHO3a, Covas:2022rfg} use Monte-Carlo simulations that establish upper limits over the whole sky.
+This method is impractical to use on many sky locations.

+The most sensitive population-average all-sky upper limits in \cite{lvc_O3_allsky2} did not use Monte-Carlo simulations, but rather an analytical formula.
+While the authors provide a scaling prescription to derive upper limits at arbitrary sky positions, its validity is not obvious.
+In particular, it is not clear why the scaling factor derived from {\it average} antenna beam pattern function over the population should be representative of the 95\% {\it percentile} population amplitudes.
+This confusion may lead to an underestimate of the upper limits.
+Even for the all-sky case the formula is heuristic, at best.
+It was derived under the assumption of independent identically distributed Gaussian noise and neglects the variation of the noise level in real data.
+The deviations from Gaussianity are also ignored which precludes from establishing rigorous upper limits.

 A counterpart of our atlas is produced by the radiometer search for the gravitational wave stochastic background \cite{LIGOScientific:2021oez}.
 Both the radiometer and this search are affected by loud continuous signals.
 However, this search is specifically tuned to continuous signals as it, for example, tracks the signal Doppler shifts due to the Earth motion over months of observation.
-This makes it significantly more sensitive to continuous waves -- and also more computationally expensive -- than the radiometer search.
+This makes it significantly more sensitive (we estimate by at least a factor of $10$) to continuous waves -- and also more computationally expensive -- than the radiometer search.